Gerry Connolly: 2014

 Connolly faced Republican Suzanne Scholte, Green Joe Galdo, and Libertarian Marc Harrold in his reelection bid, winning with 56.86% of the vote.

 2016

 Connolly ran unopposed for reelection in 2016.
 He was reelected with 87.89% of the vote.

 2018

 Connolly faced Republican challenger, U.S. Army veteran Jeff Dove and Libertarian Stevan Porter in the 2018 election.

 2020

 Connolly faced a progressive primary challenger, Zainab Mohsini, ahead of the general election, his first primary challenger.
 Connolly won the Democratic primary against Mohsini.
 Connolly defeated Republican Manga Anantatmula in the 2020 election.

+2022

+Connolly faced Republican challenger, retired administrative law judge Jim Myles in the 2022 election.
+He was reelected with 66.7% of the vote.

+2024

+Connolly faced a primary challenger, attorney Ahsan Nasar, whom he defeated with 85.64% of the vote.
+In the general election, Connolly defeated Republican challenger Mike Van Meter with 66.68% of the vote.